GeniusGeeek/Vident19_buildforcovid19/README.md

 THE BEAUTY OF VIDENT19 IS THE POWER OF ITS COMMUNICATION AND HEALTH

-VidEnt19 consumes some links, APIs and resources from the internet, So please switch on your Internet.
+VidEnt19 consumes some links, APIs and resources from the internet, So please switch on your Internet, grant permission to microphone and Use latest browser supporting Web Speech API.

 See VidEnt19 working here:
 https://geniusgeeek.github.io/Vident19_buildforcovid19/